Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks: Results

 \subsection{High-throughput data analysis}

 We create a labelled dataset of COFs and their thermal conductivities by selecting 2,471 two-dimensional COFs from the unlabelled dataset of Mercado et al. \cite{mercado2018silico} The COF structures in this design space are made up of one type of nodal linker (also referred to as \textit{knot}) and one type of connecting linker.
 The sampled subset consists of COFs with 104 different linkers arranged in 25 different topologies (e.g., honeycomb, kagome, square lattice, etc.), and bonded by four different types of covalent linkages (i.e., carbon-carbon, amine, amide, and imine).
-We conduct non-equilibrium molecular dynamics (NEMD) simulations to calculate thermal conductivities in two orthogonal in-plane directions (see Supporting Information Section 1.1 for more details).
-In Supporting Information Section 1.2, we show that there is minimal in-plane anisotropy in thermal conductivity across the dataset.
+We conduct non-equilibrium molecular dynamics (NEMD) simulations to calculate thermal conductivities in two orthogonal in-plane directions (see Supplementary Information Section 1.1 for more details). {The resulting dataset shows a strong skew toward low thermal conductivity values, with the majority of COFs exhibiting $\kappa < 1 \ \mathrm{W m^{-1} K^{-1}}$.} In Supplementary Information Section 1.2, we show that there is minimal in-plane anisotropy in thermal conductivity across the dataset.
 Therefore, we utilize average thermal conductivity in both directions, denoted as $\kappa$, as the quantity of interest to explore the structure-property relationships of COFs.
-In the following and in \figurename~\ref{fig:distribution}, we present the observations from data analysis of the key descriptors of COFs and thermal conductivities in our labelled dataset. \RV{The distribution of all features and their correlations are detailed in Section 1.3 of the Supporting Information.}
+In the following and in \figurename\ref{fig:distribution}, we present the observations from data analysis of the key descriptors of COFs and thermal conductivities in our labelled dataset.
+The distribution of all features and their correlations are detailed in Section 1.3 of the Supplementary Information.

-\textbf{Density:} \figurename~\ref{fig:distribution}a illustrates the distribution of $\kappa$ vs. density.
+\textbf{Density:} \figurename\ref{fig:distribution}a illustrates the distribution of $\kappa$ vs. density.
 There is a large spread of densities within the dataset and the majority of the COFs possess a density of 0.45-0.55 $\mathrm{g \ cm^{-3}}$.
-Moreover, in accordance with previous findings \cite{thakur2024pushing}, we observe an increasing trend in $\kappa$ with increasing density. \RV{The Pearson correlation coefficient between $\kappa$ and density is $r=0.594$, suggesting a moderate positive relationship.} However, increasing the density increases the ceiling of attainable $\kappa$, but does not guarantee a high value.
+Moreover, in accordance with previous findings \cite{thakur2024pushing}, we observe an increasing trend in $\kappa$ with increasing density. {The Pearson correlation coefficient between $\kappa$ and density is $r=0.594$, suggesting a moderate positive relationship.} However, increasing the density increases the ceiling of attainable $\kappa$, but does not guarantee a high value.